Virgil Hecker, 86, died Wednesday, Jan. 8, 2020, at his home after a courageous battle with acute leukemia.

 He was born March 21, 1933, in Park to Martin and Frances (Ziegler) Hecker.
 He was a 1951 graduate of Oakley High School and a 1958 graduate of Kansas State University.

 He married Vonda Lee (Knapp) Hecker in 1957.
 She preceded him in death.
-He was a vocational agricultural teacher in Syracuse and in Dalhart, Texas, on irrigation units.
+He worked as a vocational agricultural teacher in Syracuse and worked on irrigation units in Dalhart, Texas.
 He then moved to Denver and retired as a mechanic at Swedish Medical Center.
 He later moved to Hays where he was a bus driver for USD 489 Transportation and Thomas More Prep-Marian High School.
 He was best known for giving many riddles to the students to solve during bus rides.
-He was known for his sense of humor and the joy of Harley Davidsons, which began when he was only 14 years old.
+He was known for his sense of humor and his love of Harley Davidsons, which began when he was only 14 years old.
 He was a U.S. Marine veteran, serving from 1951 to 1954 during the Korean War.
 He was a top sharp shooter at 1,000 yards, a tank driver and instructor.

 Survivors include a daughter, Karla Umlauf and husband, Edward; two brothers, Alvin Hecker and wife, Betty, and Gilbert Hecker; and a sister, Val Devers; two brothers- in-law, Roland Knapp and Stanley Ostmeyer; and a sister-in-law, Kay Hughes.